OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 As an approximation including the Windows Service manager integration:

-1. Acquire the package as optimally as possible (local package cache andÂ [delta compression](/docs/home/deploying-applications/delta-compression-for-package-transfers.md))
+1. Acquire the package as optimally as possible (local package cache and [delta compression](/docs/home/deploying-applications/delta-compression-for-package-transfers.md))
 2. Stop your Windows Service is already running
-3. Create a new folder for the deployment (whichÂ avoids many common problems like file locks, and leaving stale files behind)
+3. Create a new folder for the deployment (which avoids many common problems like file locks, and leaving stale files behind)
- 1. Example:Â `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\`Â whereÂ `C:\Octopus\Applications`Â is the Tentacle application directory you configured when installing Tentacle)
+ 1. Example: `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\` where `C:\Octopus\Applications` is the Tentacle application directory you configured when installing Tentacle)
 4. Extract the package into the newly created folder
-5. Execute each of yourÂ [custom scripts](/docs/home/deploying-applications/custom-scripts.md)Â and theÂ [deployment features](/docs/home/deploying-applications.md)Â you've configured will be executed to perform the deploymentÂ [following this order by convention](/docs/home/reference/package-deployment-feature-ordering.md).
+5. Execute each of your [custom scripts](/docs/home/deploying-applications/custom-scripts.md) and the [deployment features](/docs/home/deploying-applications.md) you've configured will be executed to perform the deployment [following this order by convention](/docs/home/reference/package-deployment-feature-ordering.md).
  1. As part of this process Windows Service will be created, or reconfigured if it already exists, including updating the **binPath** to point to this folder and your executable entry point
 6. Your Windows Service will be started
-7. [Output variables](/docs/home/deploying-applications/variables/output-variables.md)Â and deploymentÂ [artifacts](/docs/home/deploying-applications/artifacts.md)Â from this step are sent back to the Octopus Server
+7. [Output variables](/docs/home/deploying-applications/variables/output-variables.md) and deployment [artifacts](/docs/home/deploying-applications/artifacts.md) from this step are sent back to the Octopus Server

 :::success
-You can see exactly how Octopus deploys your Windows Service by looking at the scripts in our open-sourceÂ [open-source Calamari](https://github.com/OctopusDeploy/Calamari)Â project which actually performs the deployment:
+You can see exactly how Octopus deploys your Windows Service by looking at the scripts in our open-source [open-source Calamari](https://github.com/OctopusDeploy/Calamari) project which actually performs the deployment:

 - [Octopus.Features.WindowsService\_AfterPreDeploy.ps1](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Scripts/Octopus.Features.WindowsService_AfterPreDeploy.ps1)
 - [Octopus.Features.WindowsService\_BeforePostDeploy.ps1](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Scripts/Octopus.Features.WindowsService_BeforePostDeploy.ps1)

-You can inject your own logic into this process usingÂ [custom scripts](/docs/home/deploying-applications/custom-scripts.md)Â and understanding where your scripts will execute in the context ofÂ [package deployment feature ordering](/docs/home/reference/package-deployment-feature-ordering.md).
+You can inject your own logic into this process using [custom scripts](/docs/home/deploying-applications/custom-scripts.md) and understanding where your scripts will execute in the context of [package deployment feature ordering](/docs/home/reference/package-deployment-feature-ordering.md).
 :::

 ## Setting advanced configuration options

-Windows Services support some advanced settings not exposed by this feature.Â You can customize your Windows Service by including a `PostDeploy.ps1`Â [custom script](/docs/home/deploying-applications/custom-scripts.md).
+Windows Services support some advanced settings not exposed by this feature.
+You can customize your Windows Service by including a `PostDeploy.ps1` [custom script](/docs/home/deploying-applications/custom-scripts.md).

 This example configures the service **Failure Action** to **Restart.**